Kaia15/cmu-smiling-face-project/README.md

         try {
             this.googleLimiter.tryAcquire();
         } catch (Exception e) {
-            // throw Exception since the GCPLimiter reaches the capacity of 5 (OR 5 requests sent from the list of urls created by `fetchImage` are pending and NONE of those returns back with image analysis result)
+            // throw Exception since the GCPLimiter reaches the capacity of 5 (OR 5 requests sent from the list of urls created by `fetchImage` are pending, and NONE of those returns back with image analysis result)
         }
         }, executorSrv);